 In Part Two of this three-part series, we talked to six healthy-living experts here at Life Time to get a sense of what their midday routines look like.
 Take inspiration from folks who aim to “walk the talk” and see if any of these ideas might work for you.
 (Find Part One, on morning routines, and Part Three, on evening routines, here.)

-Julie is a registered dietitian and personal trainer.
-She has been married for 11 years and has a three-year-old daughter.
+Julie is the general manager at Life Time in Chanhassen, Minn.
+She has been married for 15 years and has two daughters, a three-year-old and a six-year-old.

 I crank through my day by consistently staying on top of my calendar and referencing my planner for tasks I need to complete.
 I’m guilty of working while I eat lunch most of the time.
 It’s not always a best practice, but it works for me and my productivity.